-What’s the price of a quality Olympic barbell these days?
+What’s the price of an Olympic barbell these days?
 It depends.
 Barbells come in a lot of different types, materials, coatings, bearings, and quality.

 Let’s take a look at a few examples—all prices are in USD.

 - The Barbell I Bought & Why

 Barbell For Olympic Lifting

 If you’ll be doing classic Olympic lifts like the snatch or the clean, you’ll need an Olympic barbell that ‘s—well—designed for Olympic lifting.
 These are also the kinds of barbells used in CrossFit gyms.

 - They don’t have the centre knurling for barbell squats

 - The marks in the knurling are placed for Olympic lifts